5 Hard Truths About Moving Your Parents Into Assisted Living

 Hard Truth About Moving Your Parents into Assisted Living #3: It May Not Even Be an Option

 After you figure out if they can afford it, you’ll need to find a place that offers what they need.
 In some cases, your parents may already need more care than an assisted living facility can provide.
-This could be the case if they need medical care like insulin injections for diabetes.
+This could be the case if they need medical care like blood monitoring or injections for diabetes.
 Or if they need memory care and the community they choose does not offer it.
 There isn’t a national standard that defines what services an assisted living community offers, so try to be clear about what your parents need.
 Ask questions to verify what’s included in the monthly fee (and what’s not included, but available at additional cost.)

 Hard Truth About Moving Your Parents into Assisted Living #4: It May Take an Emergency